About Our School

 - In our

-program, except for Kindergarten, students generally stay with their teacher
+program, except for Kindergarten and usually grade 7, students generally stay with their teacher

 from two to three years.

 self-motivated, monitor their own educational achievement and continue to behave

 with grace, courtesy and respect towards themselves, others and the

 - Children choose from among several educational opportunities and often pursue those until their need is satisfied.
 This encourages them to take